Case Study

 First-Class Arrival: New Delta Air Lines Terminal C

 LaGuardia Airport (LGA) has undertaken an $8 billion transformation and redevelopment.
 The project includes a new $4 billion Delta Air Lines terminal, a world-class facility spanning 1.3 million square feet.
-As the airport’s largest airline, Delta embraced the development but only if project impacts were minimized to customers, employees and the community.
-The stipulation presented planning and construction challenges and opportunities for efficiency and innovation.
+As the airport’s largest airline, Delta embraced the development contingent upon minimization of project impacts to customers, employees and the community.
+The stipulation presented planning and construction challenges as well as opportunities for efficiency and innovation.

 Challenge